REJECT WORSHIP FROM MEN

 Moreover, Barnabas and Paul pointed and directed the undiscerning people of Lystra to the only true God and so turned the people’s attention and affection away from them to their God by their passionate preaching.

-Unfortunately today, many of God’s servants, unlike Barnabas and Paul, are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.
+Unfortunately, many of God’s servants today, unlike Barnabas and Paul, are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.

 Sadly, many servants of God today are now bearing the lofty or eminent names and titles offered to them by their spiritually immature and undiscerning followers.